Central Advisory Council: First Session (October 16–20, 1943)

-The first question from the Japanese commander-in-chief was, "What are the practical ways to stengthen the local people's cooperation in the Greater East Asia War".
+The first question from the Japanese commander-in-chief was, "What are the practical ways to strengthen the local people's cooperation in the Greater East Asia War".
 It was sent to the Council members on 5 October 1943, following which the secretariat and a number of members produced draft responses.

-Only one day of the five-day session was spent discusing the question and producing a reply.
+Only one day of the five-day session was spent discussing the question and producing a reply.
 It began with an expression of thanks from the Japanese for the willingness of the Indonesians to cooperate with the military regime.
 On October 17, Sukarno was appointed chairman while R.M.A.A.
 Koesoemo Oetojo and Boentaran Martoatmodjo were appointed vice-chairmen.
 All three were inaugurated by the head of the secretariat.
-The commander-in-chief's question was disussed on October 18, with members divided into four committees, discussing various apects such as mobilisation of people and increasing production.
+The commander-in-chief's question was discussed on October 18, with members divided into four committees, discussing various aspects such as mobilisation of people and increasing production.
 Each committee submitted a draft response, with no major changes to those produced in the pre-sessional discussions, and all were unanimously accepted on 19 October.
 The closing ceremony was held the following day.
 The session thus proceeded entirely in line with the Japanese plan.

 After this session, on November 10, a delegation from the Central Advisory Council comprising Sukarno, Hatta and Bagoes Hadikoesoemo left for Tokyo.
 They had been invited to Japan to thank the Hirohito for his generosity in giving the Indonesians the opportunity to work with the military administration.
 The delegation arrived on November 15.
 The following day the three men were decorated by the emperor.
 In a meeting with Japanese Prime minister Tojo, Sukarno asked for the ban on the Indonesian flag and the national anthem to be lifted and was told that the Japanese would consider these demands once they had won the war.